IBM/nl2flow/README.md

 This package allows developers to easily integrate automated planning applications into their systems.
 Migrating research efforts to product creates knowledge gaps and blindspots, along with requirements for long-term support which often cannot be followed through.
 Particularly, the adoption of automated planners into products requires developers to get familiar with declarative modeling and understand the requirements of the [PDDL](https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language) syntax.

 This package mitigates this need by creating an abstraction around the underlying formal representation so that anyone can use automated planners to create workflows through a Python API, with their desired specifications.
-The package contains use cases and compilations that have featured in two IBM products till date: [Watson Orchestrate](https://www.ibm.com/products/watson-orchestrate) and [IBM Appconnect](https://www.ibm.com/cloud/app-connect).
+The package contains use cases and compilations that have featured in two IBM products till date: [Watson Orchestrate](https://www.ibm.com/products/watson-orchestrate) and [App Connect](https://www.ibm.com/cloud/app-connect).

 &#129299; Read more about our work on natural language to workflow construction [here](https://link.springer.com/chapter/10.1007/978-3-031-16168-1_8).